snaheth/azure-resource-manager-rpc/v1.0/common-api-contracts.md

 "description": "(Optional) Discouraged to include in resource definition.
 Only needed where it is possible to disable platform (AKA infrastructure) encryption.
 Azure SQL TDE is an example of this.”
                 }
             }
-            "CmkEncryption": {
+            "customerManagedKeyEncryption": {
                 "type": "object",
                 "metadata": {
-"description":"All CMK (customer managed keys) encryption properties for the resource."
+"description":"All Customer-managed key encryption properties for the resource."
                 },
                 "subProperties": {
-                    "KekIdentity": {
+                    "keyEncryptionKeyIdentity": {
                         "type": "object",
                         "metadata": {
-"description":"All identity configuration for CMK defining which identity should be used to auth to Key Vault."
+"description":"All identity configuration for Customer-managed key settings defining which identity should be used to auth to Key Vault."
                         },
                         "subProperties": {
-                            "useSystemAssignedIdentity": {
+                            "identityType": {
-                                "type": bool,
+                                "type": string num,
                                 "metadata": {
-"description": "If true, will use system assigned for CMK operations.
-Mutually exclusive with userAssignedIdentity”
+"description": "Values can be systemAssignedIdentity or userAssignedIdentity”
                                 }
                             },
-                            "userAssignedIdentity": {
+                            "userAssignedIdentityResourceId": {
                                 "type": "string",
                                 "defaultValue": "",
                                 "metadata": {
 "description": "user assigned identity to use for accessing key encryption key Url.
 Ex: /subscriptions/fa5fc227-a624-475e-b696-cdd604c735bc/resourceGroups/<resource group>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/myId.
-Mutually exclusive with useSystemAssignedIdentity.”
+Mutually exclusive with identityType systemAssignedIdentity.”
                                 }
                             }
                         }
                     },
-                    "KekUrl": {
+                    "keyEncryptionKeyUrl": {
                         "type": "string",
                         "defaultValue": "",
                         "metadata": {